vechain/vechain-sdk-js/apps/vechain-sdk-hardhat-integration/README.md

 ## Commands

 - **Install dependencies**: Execute `yarn install` to install the required dependencies.
-- **Compile**: Execute `npx hardhat compile` to compile the smart contracts in the `contracts` folder.
+- **Compile**: Execute `yarn compile` to compile the smart contracts in the `contracts` folder.
-- **Testing**: Execute `npx hardhat test` to test the smart contracts running the tests located on the `test` folder.
+- **Testing**: Execute `yarn test` to test the smart contracts running the tests located on the `test` folder.
-- **Deploy**: Execute `npx hardhat run scripts/deploy.ts` to deploy the smart contracts in the `contracts` folder.
-Remember to add `--network vechain_testnet` at the end of the command to specify the network you want to use (you cand find available vechain networks on the hardhat config file `hardhat,config.js`).
+- **Deploy**: Execute `yarn deploy-solo` to deploy the smart contracts on the solo network, and `yarn deploy-testnet` to deploy on the vechain testnet.

+## Usage
+The `hardhat.config.js` is the main configuration file.
+By specifying the desired network configurations, such as the network URL and the accounts to be used for signing transactions, developers can seamlessly switch between different networks and environments.
+Additionally, settings like enabling logging can also be configured to provide more detailed information during development and testing.
+This flexibility in the configuration file allows developers to tailor their development experience and adapt it to the requirements of their projects, ensuring a smooth and efficient development process.